YanivHaliwa/linux-admin-toolkit/system-info/readme.md

-# System Information Tools
+# Info

-For details on each script, see the [System Information Tools section in the main README](https://github.com/YanivHaliwa/linux-admin-toolkit#-system-information-tools).
+For details on each script, see the [Info section in the main README](https://github.com/YanivHaliwa/Linux-Stuff/tree/master?tab=readme-ov-file#Info).

 ## Author